Frequently Asked Questions

 How do I become an affiliate?
 What are the benefits of becoming an affiliate?

-As a CSCH affiliate you will have opportunities to network and partner with UConn researchers and community organizations in order to form multi-disciplinary collaborations that further initiatives in school and child health.
+Community Member Affiliation allows you to join the CSCH internal listserv, where you can learn about projects and seek collaborators interested in school and child health research.
+You will have opportunities to network and partner with UConn researchers and community organizations in order to form multi-disciplinary research collaborations that further initiatives in school and child health.

 How do I learn more?